Romantic partners can be especially influential in supporting or undermining a loved one’s efforts at weight loss. — Jennifer A Theiss Ph.D.

 When partners care about fitness—their own and their partner’s—it becomes easier to achieve fitness goals. — Theresa E DiDonato Ph.D.

-Some activities in couples therapy exercises enable couples to talk about real life scenarios that have not yet happened to them.
+Some activities in the therapy exercises for couples enable couples to talk about real life scenarios that have not yet happened to them.
 By doing so, they can open up different solutions and strategies that can weather the storm once they have reached that point.
-Some questions that usually come up during the couples therapy exercises include asking their partner’s opinion on different parenting techniques and finding what their other half is currently feeling.
+Some questions that usually come up during the therapy exercises include asking their partner’s opinion on different parenting techniques and finding what their other half is currently feeling.

 To Uncover Unresolved Issues In The Past